 Can Anxiety Cause Dizziness?

-I was recently asked if anxiety can cause dizziness.
+As an anxiety specialist and therapist, I was recently asked if anxiety can cause dizziness, so I address the question here.

 Anxiety affects millions of people worldwide, and it can manifest in various ways, including racing thoughts alongside physical sensations.